buguroo/pyknow/docs/source/reference.rst

 .. warning::

    If multiple facts match, the rule will be fired multiple times, one for each valid combination of matching facts.

 NOT
 +++

 This element matches if the given pattern does not match with any fact or combination of facts.
-Therefore this element match the *absence* of the given pattern.
+Therefore this element matches the *absence* of the given pattern.

 .. code-block:: python